Bilfinger to list infrastructure fund in London

-LONDON Construction services group Bilfinger Berger (GBFG.DE) plans to list an infrastructure fund in London later this month, raising 212 million pounds to invest in a portfolio of assets ranging from roads to prisons.
+LONDON Dec 7 Construction services group Bilfinger Berger plans to list an infrastructure fund in London later this month, raising 212 million pounds ($331 million) to invest in a portfolio of assets ranging from roads to prisons.

 BBGI has been marketing the sale for two months and has already received enough orders from investors for all the shares on offer, a source close to the deal said, with demand coming from both retail and institutional buyers, mainly in the UK.